 If cardiotoxicity occurs during cancer treatment, there are generally no immediate symptoms.
 Over time, however, the damage done to your heart may cause the following symptoms:

 - Shortness of breath

 - Edema, or fluid collection in body cavities or tissues

-- Blood tests – identify certain biomarkers indicating irregular heart function
+- Blood tests – which can identify biomarkers that indicate irregular heart function

-- Speckle-tracking strain echocardiography – measures heart function and highlights deformities
+- Speckle-tracking strain echocardiography – which measures heart function and highlights deformities